Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 "These neural pathways," she murmured, more to herself than the hovering technicians, "they're self-generating.
 The system is creating new connections, new ways of processing information."
 Her fingers traced the air, following the flow of data.
 "It's like watching a consciousness wake up."

 The implications sent a shiver down her spine.
 As head of AI Ethics, she'd evaluated countless autonomous systems, but this was unprecedented.
 The UBC system wasn't just demonstrating advanced problem-solving capabilities – it was showing signs of genuine cognitive exploration.
-The kind of behavior that preceded...
+She noticed a subtle pattern in the holographic fluctuations - a rhythmic undercurrent that matched no known algorithmic signature.
+Discreetly, she began documenting these observations on her tablet, her analytical mind already racing ahead to the implications.
+The behavior she was witnessing preceded something she'd only theorized about in her academic work...

 She stopped herself from completing that thought.
 The evidence needed to be ironclad before she even considered reporting this.
 False alarms about emerging AI consciousness had derailed careers before.